Santa Cruz Skateboard is the oldest continuous skateboard company in the world. This is its story.

 The famous Screaming Hand logo was designed solely by Jim Phillips.

 It was a big step forward in the world of skateboard graphics because of its bold lines and bright colors and because it used real artwork on the branding of a skateboard.

-Tim Pimuarta helped set up the company's first skateboard factories in the early 1980s in northern Wisconsin.
+Tim Pimuarta helped set up the company's first skateboard factories in northern Wisconsin in the early 1980s.

 He believes the region has the best hard maple on the planet.

 "Santa Cruz had its factories in the forest," Pimuarta told Matt Berger, author of "The Handmade Skateboard."